Welcome to the Concordia University Writing Center!

 - Answer questions about good writing!

-Please remember: tutors are not able to do the work for the student.
+Please remember: tutors are not able to do the work for studentS.
 They do not correct or re-write papers or do research.
 They are present to "guide" students through the writing process.

 There are two convenient ways to get help!